replicatedhq/replicated-starter-helm/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Request a feature for KOTS / Replicated
+about: Request a feature for Replicated
 title: 'Title: Brief summary of the feature request'
 labels: 'board::enhancements'
 assignees: ''